Comfort10/data-analytics-portfolio/project-5-sa-banking-analysis/README.md

 by COVID-19 and whether it has recovered to pre-pandemic levels.
-Using six key banking indicators from the SARB, the analysis tracks credit extension, deposit growth, lending rates, loan provisions, and total sector assets across three distinct periods — pre-COVID, COVID shock, and recovery.
+Using six key banking indicators from the SARB, the analysis tracks credit extension, deposit growth, lending rates, loan provisions, and total sector assets across three distinct periods; pre-COVID, COVID shock, and recovery.

 The analysis is relevant to financial services employers, risk